-- - c.
-Reflex changes. - E. MRI/CT identifies nerve root impingement and/or thecal sac impingement that correlates with patient symptoms and physical findings and is caused by at least ONE of the following: - 1. herniated disc(s); - 2. synovial cyst/arachnoid cyst; or - 3. central/lateral/foraminal stenosis; AND - F. The patient has experienced less than clinically meaningful improvement with at least TWO of the following, unless contraindicated: - 1. prescription strength analgesics, steroids, and/or NSAIDS for six weeks; and/or - 2. provider-directed exercise program prescribed by a physical therapist, chiropractic provider, or osteopathic or allopathic physician for six weeks; and/or - 3. epidural steroid injections/selective nerve root block(s). - II.
-Based on our criteria and assessment of the peer-reviewed literature, a repeat lumbar microdiscectomy (laminotomy or laminectomy) at the same level has medically been proven to be effective and, therefore, is considered medically appropriate for radiculopathy/neurogenic claudication secondary to a herniated disc, synovial cyst or arachnoid cyst, or central/lateral/foraminal stenosis, when ALL the following criteria have been met: - A. Post-operative MRI /CT confirms evidence of neural structure compression (e.g., either retained disc material or a recurrent disc herniation). - B. Greater than 12 weeks have elapsed since initial lumbar disc decompression surgery. - C. The patient experienced initial relief of symptoms following previous disc decompression procedure at the same level, unless post-operative imaging demonstrates persistent significant neurologic compression at the surgical level. - D. All other sources of pain have been excluded. - E. The patient has no unmanaged significant mental and/or behavioral health disorders (e.g., major depressive disorder, chronic pain syndrome, secondary gain, opioid or alcohol use disorders). - F. Subjective symptoms include at least TWO of the following: - 1.
-Significant level of pain on a daily basis, defined as either of the following: - a.
-Visual Analog Scale (VAS)/Numeric Rating Scale (NRS) greater than or equal to seven; or - b. severe, disabling, crippling, or incapacitating pain; and/or - 2.
-Persistent radiating pain into the buttock(s) and/or lower extremity(ies) on a daily basis that has a documented negative impact on activities of daily living despite optimal conservative therapy; and/or - 3.
-Pain, cramping, weakness, or tingling in the lower back, buttock(s), and legs brought about by walking or positions that cause the cal sac or nerve root compression (e.g., standing, extension). - G. Objective physical examination findings including EITHER of the following: - 1.
-Nerve root tension sign, including during ANY of the following: - a. positive straight leg raise; - b. crossed straight leg raise; or - c. femoral stretch test; - 2.
-Neurologic deficit, including ANY of the following: - a.
-Dermatomal sensory deficit: - b.
+- c. femoral stretch test; - 2.
+Neurologic deficit, including any of the following: - a.
+Dermatomal sensory deficit; or - b.
 Functionally limiting motor weakness (e.g., foot drop, quadriceps weakness); or - c.
-Reflex changes; AND - H. Less than clinically meaningful improvement with at least TWO of the following, unless contraindicated: - 1. prescription strength analgesics, steroids, and/or NSAIDS for six weeks; and/or - 2. provider-directed exercise program prescribed by a physical therapist, chiropractic provider, or osteopathic or allopathic physician for six weeks; and/or - 3. epidural steroid injections/selective nerve root block(s). - Based on our criteria and assessment of the peer-reviewed literature, the performance of microdiscectomy III. (laminotomy, laminectomy or hemilaminectomy) with laser technique is considered not medically necessary.
+Reflex changes. - H. Recent (within six (6) months) MRI/CT identifies nerve root impingement and/or thecal sac impingement that correlates with patient symptoms and physical findings and is caused by at least ONE (1) OR MORE of the following: - 1. herniated disc(s); or - 2. synovial cyst/arachnoid cyst; or - 3. central/lateral/foraminal stenosis; - I. The patient has experienced less than clinically meaningful improvement with at least TWO (2) of the following, unless contraindicated: - 1. prescription strength analgesics, steroids, and/or NSAIDS for six (6) weeks; and/or - 2. provider-directed exercise program prescribed by a physical therapist, chiropractic provider, or osteopathic or allopathic physician for six (6) weeks; and/or - 3. epidural steroid injections/selective nerve root block(s). - II.
+Based on our criteria and assessment of the peer-reviewed literature, a repeat lumbar microdiscectomy (laminotomy or laminectomy) at the same level has medically been proven to be effective and, therefore, is considered medically appropriate for radiculopathy/neurogenic claudication secondary to a herniated disc, synovial cyst or arachnoid cyst, or central/lateral/foraminal stenosis, when ALL the following criteria have been met: - A. Recent (within six (6) months) post-operative MRI/CT confirms evidence of neural structure compression at the requested level(s) that is concordant with patient symptoms and physical examination findings and is caused by ONE (1) OR MORE of the following: - 1.
+Herniated Disc (retained disc material or a recurrent disc herniation); and/or - 2.
+Synovial cyst or arachnoid cyst; and/or - 3.
+Central/lateral/foraminal stenosis - B. Greater than 12 weeks have elapsed since initial lumbar disc decompression surgery; and - C. Subjective symptoms including BOTH of the following: - 1.
+Clinically significant function limiting pain and/or symptoms on a daily basis (e.g., inability to perform household chores, prolonged standing, or essential job functions); and - 2.
+Pain, cramping, weakness, or tingling in the lower back, buttock(s), and legs brought about by walking or positions that cause thecal sac or nerve root compression (e.g., standing, extension) and EITHER of the following: - a.
+Symptoms worsen with standing and/or walking; or - b.
+Symptoms are alleviated with sitting and/or forward flexion; and/or - D. The patient experienced initial relief of symptoms following previous disc decompression procedure (within six (6) months) at the same level, unless post-operative imaging demonstrates persistent significant neurologic compression at the surgical level; and - E. All other sources of pain have been excluded; and - F. The patient has no unmanaged significant mental and/or behavioral health disorders (e.g., major depressive disorder, chronic pain syndrome, secondary gain, opioid or alcohol use disorders); and - G. Significant level of pain on a daily basis, defined as either of the following: - 1.
+Visual Analog Scale (VAS)/Numeric Rating Scale (NRS) greater than or equal to seven (7); or - 2. severe, disabling, crippling, or incapacitating pain; and/or - H. Persistent radiating pain into the buttock(s) and/or lower extremity(ies) on a daily basis that has a documented negative impact on activities of daily living despite optimal conservative therapy; and - I. Objective physical examination findings concordant with recent (within six (6) months) MRI/CT; and - J. Objective physical examination findings including EITHER of the following: - 1.
+Nerve root tension sign, including during ANY of the following: